-The 19th century theatre in Azerbaijan was cutting edge and on one occasion in the theatre of Susha, a play had to be descended for its content.
-In 1982 H.Vazirov.’s “Marrying – Not Slaking The Thirst” was broken up by religious spectators in the audience who thought the display was crass, and actors had to escape from the back of the theatre.
-It wasn’t until 1895 that the play was recognised for its success with general members of the public and displayed in publication.
-Another notable performance of H.Vazirov , was in 1904, when amateurs staged a version of ‘Othello’ by Shakespeare – Vazirov was both a translator and performer in the piece.
+The 19th century theatre in Azerbaijan was cutting edge.
+On one occasion in the theatre of Susha, a play had to be disbanded for its content.
+In 1982 H.Vazirov.’s “Marrying – Not Slaking The Thirst” was broken up by religious spectators in the audience who thought the display was crass.
+The actors had to escape from the back of the theatre.
+It wasn’t until 1895 that the play was recognised for its success with general members of the public and displayed in public.
+Another notable performance of H.Vazirov , was in 1904, when amateurs staged a version of ‘Othello’ by Shakespeare.
+Vazirov was both a translator and performer in the piece.

 In 1920, a United State Theatre including Azerbaijani, Russian and Armenian drama and opera theatres was created.
 In 1922, the Azerbaijani drama troupe was transformed into the Academic Drama Theatre.
 In 1923, a Russian satire-agitation theatre, transformed into the Baku Labor Theatre which specialised in displaying short plays, parodies and the everyday.

-Today Azerbaijan champions a wide range of expressive arts, which are well received by audiences, historic institutions exist such as The Theatre of Opera and Ballet, in Baku and the Theatre of Musical Comedy – There are also more contemporary theatres aimed at a younger audience including The Young Spectator Theatre and The Puppet Theatre.
+Today Azerbaijan champions a wide range of expressive arts, which are well received by audiences.
+Historic institutions exist such as The Theatre of Opera and Ballet, in Baku and the Theatre of Musical Comedy.
+There are also more contemporary theatres aimed at a younger audience including The Young Spectator Theatre and The Puppet Theatre.

 To know more and to visit a theatre in Baku, please see the links below:

-By 1915 The Pirone brothers had set up a network of three production houses in the Caucusus; located in Baku, Tbilisi and Yerevan and Azerbaijan’s first feature film “The Reign of Oil and Millions” based on a novel by M Musabeyov was financed by some local oil tycoons.
+By 1915 The Pirone brothers had set up a network of three production houses in the Caucusus; located in Baku, Tbilisi and Yerevan.
+Azerbaijan’s first feature film “The Reign of Oil and Millions” based on a novel by M Musabeyov was financed by some local oil tycoons.
 This film featured beautiful landscape scenes across the rural villages surrounding Baku.
-Although the oil industry was the catalyst for this film network, the film production company went on to producing many other films for public entertainment – including the first comedy in Azerbaijan, based on the “Arshyn Mal Alan” opera by U. Hajibeyov in 1916.
+Although the oil industry was the catalyst for this film network, the film production company went on to producing many other films for public entertainment.
+These included the first comedy in Azerbaijan, based on the “Arshyn Mal Alan” opera by U. Hajibeyov in 1916.
 The full-length movie “Celebrations of the Anniversary of Independence of Azerbaijan” followed on screen in 1919.

 During Azerbaijan’s period within the USSR, films were produced at great rate, with Russian producers especially taking great advantage of Azerbaijan’s environment and landscape.
-There was a great number of films created in Azerbaijan in the 1980’s when the private sector started to rise in film production, Film directors began to open their independent film studios in Azerbaijan too; Rasim Odjagov – the studio “Odjag”, Eldar Guliyev – the studio “Gaya Film”, Ogtay Mirgasimov – the studio “Yeni Film”, Zaur Maherramov – the studio “Yaddash”, Fira Kurbanova – the studio “Birlik”, Firudin Humbatov – the studio “Metropol”.
+There were a great number of films created in Azerbaijan in the 1980’s when the private sector started to rise in film production.
+Film directors began to open their independent film studios in Azerbaijan too; Rasim Odjagov – the studio “Odjag”, Eldar Guliyev – the studio “Gaya Film”, Ogtay Mirgasimov – the studio “Yeni Film”, Zaur Maherramov – the studio “Yaddash”, Fira Kurbanova – the studio “Birlik”, Firudin Humbatov – the studio “Metropol”.